LISTEN TO MY LATEST PODCAST EPISODE

 Fabric stains

-These unwelcome blemishes, such as oil spills, food stains, or ink marks can mar the beauty of a garment and disappoint customers.
-(I know it seems crazy, but yes, blemished fabric can make its way through the production line.)
+Blemishes such as oil spills, food stains, or ink marks will disappoint customers.
+(I know it seems crazy, but yes, blemished fabric can make its way through the production line, sometimes after bulk production is done.)

 Common causes of fabric stains: mishandling during sewing, transportation, or storage